 CSAN is the official national Catholic agency addressing poverty and injustice in England and Wales.

-Our remit nominally covers a vast range of social, cultural, economic, environmental and moral matters for individuals, families, communities, enterprise and charities.
-The core experience of Catholic charities in our network aligns with 11 broad topics (see the filters on our advocacy index page).
-We share too in the Catholic Church’s evolving tradition on human ecology, migration and environmental stewardship.
-The United Nations’ Sustainable Development Goals (SDGs) 2016-30, to which the UK Government has committed, offer a framework for CSAN’s long-term advocacy at home, aligned with the Church’s and some of our specialist charities’ engagement at continental and international levels.
+Our broad remit covers a vast range of social, cultural, economic, environmental and moral matters for individuals, families, communities, enterprise and charities.
+The core experience of charities in our network aligns with 11 broad topics – see the content filters on our advocacy index page – with links also into the Catholic Church’s evolving tradition on integral human ecology, migration and environmental stewardship.
+The UN Sustainable Development Goals (SDGs) to 2030, to which the UK Government has committed, offer a framework for CSAN’s long-term advocacy at home, aligned with the Church’s and some of our specialist charities’ engagement at continental and international levels.

 CSAN’s approach to advocacy is proactive within our resources.
 We bring together Catholic social teaching, thought and practice in England and Wales, in new ways, on matters that require national and regional attention.
 We expand Catholic social thought in areas that are critical in our national context but have yet to be explored in the global Church’s formal documents.
 A key professional capability of CSAN is in connecting, with depth and integrity, perspectives from leaders among lay-led organisations, religious orders and congregations, the academy and bishops.
 This enables us to generate a richer vision and practices for the common good of our society, and participate in a dynamic Catholic discourse internationally, including with dicasteries of the Holy See.